ruslanmv/How-to-create-a-simple-Watsonx-Chatbot-in-React-wih-Kubernetes-SSL/README.md

 # How to Create a Production-Ready Watsonx.ai Chatbot in React & Python with Kubernetes and Let's Encrypt
+Hello everyone, today we are goint to build a simple Chatbot with **Watsonx.ai** ready for production in Kubernetes.

 Welcome to this comprehensive guide where we will build a sleek, secure, and scalable chatbot powered by **IBM's Watsonx.ai**.
 This tutorial goes beyond a simple proof-of-concept to deliver a production-grade solution.